cs4218/cs4218-2510-ecom-project-team013/Readme.md

      ```

 3. **Add database connection string to `.env`**
-   - Add the connection string copied from MongoDB Atlas to the `.env` file inside the project directory (replace the necessary placeholders):
+   - Copy the example environment variables from `.env.example` to `.env` in the project directory, then add the connection string copied from MongoDB Atlas, replacing the necessary placeholders:
      ```env
      MONGO_URL = <connection string>
      ```